LGBTQIA+ fiction with happy endings

 Warning: Contains references to abuse, subversive ideas about sexual identity and gender expression, and a free-range bisexual on a mission.

+Click on picture to see the entire text of review at Elisa Rolle's blog.
 This is the Second Edition of a story previously published under the pen name Charley Descoteaux.
 Content has not been updated substantially.

 random thoughts about fantasy & science fiction books